OliverCadman/cross_tracks_ci_ms3/TESTING.md

 To overcome this, the developer removed the `card-image` wrapper div, and created their own div with absolute positioning, relative to the card.
 This rectified this issue.

-##### Card Heights

-A further MaterializeCSS issue involved a discrepancy in the height of horizontal track cards.

-Laptop and Tablet screen sizes display the cards horizontally, with 3 per row for laptop, and 2 per row for tablet.
-However, upon initial testing, the first card of each row would be pushed to the row below, resulting in an area of white space, where a card should be.
-The developer of course inspected the page in an attempt to find any word-breaks (as this would be a likely cause), but none were found.

-To rectify this, the horizontal cards were given an explicit height through custom CSS.

-### Unfixed Bugs

-#### 'Browse Tracks' page on Firefox (laptop screen size)
+#### 'Browse Tracks' Page cards

-When testing the arrangement of track cards in the website's 'Browse Tracks' page on Google Chrome and Apple Safari browsers (on laptop screen size), the testing results are as expected; the cards are three-per-row, and arranged in a uniform style.
-However, when testing on the Firefox browser, the first two cards of the second row are pushed down, as if there is some invisible box-sizing added by the MaterializeCSS cards, which is making the cards not fit neatly in a row.
+When testing the arrangement of track cards in the website's 'Browse Tracks' page on Google Chrome, Firefox and Apple Safari (on laptop screen size), the testing results are as expected; the cards are three-per-row, and arranged in a uniform style.
+However, in later testing, the first two cards of the second row are pushed down, as if there is some invisible box-sizing added by the MaterializeCSS cards, which is making the cards not fit neatly in a row.
 Or alternatively, some text content on the first row of cards is word breaking, making one card two large for them all to fit on one row.

-The developer examined the cards for any word breaks, and used Firefox's devtools to alter the padding of the Materialize 'col' divs.
+The developer examined the cards for any word breaks, and used Chrome/Firefox devtools to alter the padding of the Materialize 'col' divs.
 This did result in the cards fitting on two rows.
 However, when adding this style rule into
 CSS and testing the page again, the cards returned to their original, incorrect, and unsightly layout.
 This leads me to believe that only the top row of cards should have a specific class to adjust the padding of the containing divs.

 However, since the cards are paginated, the developer visited the second page of the track cards, which were all positioned as expected; two rows, with three cards per row.
 This is also the case for the rest of the pages.
 The text content, or size of the cards, in no way differs to that in the first page of cards, which makes matters ever more confusing.

-It is of course not a good or aesthetic/visually pleasing look to have these cards displayed in such away.
-Should the developer have time before project submission, they will of course endeavour to rectify this.
+It is of course not a good or aesthetic/visually pleasing look to have these cards displayed in such a way.
+Although it was the developer's desire to have three tracks per row on laptop and desktop, the developer made the decision to arrange the cards in two per row on laptop/desktop monitors, and full-width on iPad devices.

+### Unfixed Bugs

 #### Jinja URL encoding